topcoder-platform/topcoder-x-receiver/configuration.md

-# Topcoder x receiver configuration
+# Topcoder X Receiver Configuration
 The following config parameters are supported, they are defined in `config/default.js` and can be configured in env variables: